Convergence of the Deep BSDE method for FBSDEs with non-Lipschitz coefficients: Main Results

-In this section we present our Deep BSDE algorithm.
-For a given accuracy, Theorems \ref{thm-control} and \ref{thm-dis-error} enable us to approximate the solution to FBSDE \eqref{eqn-fbsde} by minimizing the cost function \(\J(x;\tilde{y},\tilde{Z_{t}})\).
-The Euler scheme of the forward SDE \eqref{eqn-fsde} can be written as
+Based on the Deep BSDE Method \cite{weinan2017deep}, we present our numerical algorithm.
+For a given accuracy, Theorem \ref{thm-dis} enables us to approximate the solution to FBSDE \eqref{eqn-fbsde} by minimizing the objective functional \(\hat{\J}(\tilde{y},\tilde{Z}_{.})\).
+The Euler-Maruyama scheme of the forward SDE \eqref{eqn-fsde} can be written as